 Saving Face Saving Grace® is committed to providing mental health training that combines actionable advice with real-world experience.
-Whether your organization is looking for additional education to support the growing demands of mental illness or you’re just trying to get a better grasp on your own condition, we hope our educational materials help you make an impact.
+Whether your organization is looking for additional education to support the growing demands of mental illness, or you’re just trying to get a better grasp on your own condition, we hope our educational materials will help.

 Maybe you’ve received a diagnosis that you don’t know much about.
 Are you struggling?
 Seeking answers?
 Have no background in mental health and question what all of this means?
 You may be feeling disbelief, misunderstood, isolated, uncertain or uninformed.
 You may feel ashamed, afraid, confused, or helpless; even distraught or devastated.
 It’s important for you to know that you are not alone.
 Nearly 1 in 5 Americans–roughly 43 million people–have a diagnosable mental illness.
 Similarly, 20% of children ages 13-18 currently have and/or previously had a serious debilitating mental disorder.
 Sometimes these challenges are serious and require critical care.

 The good news is that people recover.
 Using biblical and research-based principles, learn how you can find hope, renewed strength, and courage when moving through recovery.
 Learn how the timeless truths of the Bible can give you the “bounce back” power, or resilience, you need to move towards wellness and recovery.

 Do you have a loved one who has been diagnosed with a mental health condition?
 Perhaps you are seeking answers as to what mental illness is and/or your loved one is exhibiting symptoms that seem “out of the norm.”
 What do you need to know?
 What caused this?
 Is this condition biological, psychological, spiritual?
 Can my loved one recover?
 How can I reduce common barriers to recovery?
 What kinds of Christian resources might be available for you and your loved one to access?
 And, how can you ensure that you are caring for yourself in the midst of a mental health crisis?